kesharidivyansh/US-income-prediction/README.md

 - Linear Regression Model
 These algorithms were chosen for their effectiveness in handling complex regression problems and their ability to capture intricate relationships within the data.

-- XGBoost provided the best results for the model.

 ## Getting Started
 To reproduce or build upon this project, follow these steps:

 1. Clone the repository to your local machine:

+## Results
+Preliminary Results were found using the Lazypredict library.
+The XGBoost regressor was the best model after hyper parameter tuning as it provided the highest R2 Score, and Least MSE.